dortania/OpenCore-Post-Install/usb/manual/manual.md

 A little bit of history worth to mention:

 * Thanks to [Gengik84](https://www.macos86.it/profile/1-gengik84/) and the [macos86.it community](https://www.macos86.it/topic/9-mappatura-porte-usb/) for developing and testing this quick and easy method, the original post dates back to 2018.

-* Shame on Maldon [who stole it later in 2019](https://www.olarila.com/topic/6181-guide-native-usb-fix-for-desktops-no-injectorkext-required-skylake/) without mentioning any credits
+Unfortunately there are some folks [who stole it later in 2019](https://www.olarila.com/topic/6181-guide-native-usb-fix-for-desktops-no-injectorkext-required-skylake/) without mentioning any credits - and this is one of many to say the least.

 Prerequisites: